walterhiggins/WMPJS/book-outline.md

 For the game to work, players should be in close proximity to one another.
 Later in the chapter we'll construct a special arena for the game to make it more fun.
 Much of the fun of Minecraft mini-games comes from the anticipation of the game and the ceremony surrounding it.
 For example, many player vs. player mini-games have a holding area where players wait to jump into the mini-game or choose teams to participate in prior to the game starting.
 The mechanism for starting a game can vary from mini-game to mini-game.
 Initially we'll keep things simple - only the operator may start a Snowball Fight mini-game using the */js SnowballFight()* command.
 Later we'll improve the game so any player can start.

 ### Keeping Score
 In chapter @@chapter{chapter-11} we used a JavaScript array to create a simple leaderboard which sorted players by how many times they had jumped.
-Minecraft has some built-in commmands which let you easily create and display an in-game translucent side-bar with a leaderboard or *scoreboard* of players.
+Minecraft has some built-in commands which let you easily create and display an in-game translucent side-bar with a leaderboard or *scoreboard* of players.

 #### The /scoreboard command
 The */scoreboard* command provides a neat way to specify what should be displayed in the in-game list view , side-bar view and also what can be displayed above player's heads.
 For example, revisiting the leaderboard code from the earlier chapter, we could display the same leaderboard using the following built-in commands in Minecraft: